If you’ve ever been invited to a referral program, you’ve come across a referral code example.

 How to create a referral code

-• Try not to use O’s, zeros, capital I’s, or lower case L’s.
+- Try not to use O’s, zeros, ones, capital I’s, or lower case L’s.
 These are easily confused with one another.

-• Keep your referral codes in the same format for each referral program.
+- Keep your referral codes in the same format for each of your referral programs.

 Generate referral codes with our free referral tracking template